 Quick Answers for Clinicians

-Several organizations recommend universal screening for Lynch syndrome (LS) in all patients with colorectal cancer (CRC) - or endometrial cancer.
-Germline genetic testing is generally recommended for patients with an early cancer diagnosis, positive family history, and/or abnormal tumor testing results.
+Several organizations recommend universal screening for Lynch syndrome (LS) in all patients with endometrial cancer or colorectal cancer (CRC). - Germline genetic testing is generally recommended for patients with an early cancer diagnosis, positive family history, and/or abnormal tumor testing results.
 The National Comprehensive Cancer Network (NCCN) has published specific criteria for LS screening (available at www.nccn.org).

-In most situations, it is cost-effective to first test for microsatellite instability (MSI) by polymerase chain reaction (PCR) and/or mismatch repair (MMR) protein deficiency by immunohistochemistry (IHC), given that only 2-4% of colorectal cancer cases are Lynch syndrome (LS) associated.
+In most situations, it is cost-effective to perform somatic testing for microsatellite instability (MSI) by polymerase chain reaction (PCR) and/or mismatch repair (MMR) protein deficiency by immunohistochemistry (IHC) before germline testing, given that only 2-4% of colorectal cancer cases are Lynch syndrome (LS) associated.
 Both tests are sensitive and usually produce concordant results.
 If these tests reveal that a tumor has MSI or is MMR deficient, molecular germline genetic testing should be performed.
-However, if strong suspicion exists (eg, family history, cancer at a young age), it is reasonable to bypass MSI testing and proceed directly to molecular germline genetic testing.
+However, if strong suspicion for LS exists (eg, family history, cancer at a young age), it is reasonable to bypass MSI testing and proceed directly to molecular germline genetic testing.

 Indications for Testing